sebulo/LoQT/README.md

 ```

+Continued pre-training example is available in the `scripts/continued_pretraining` folder.

+More details can be found in torchrun_main.py for pretraining and run_glue.py for fine-tuning.

+### Save Original Non-Quantized Model
 To save the original input model (e.g., a LLaMA2 model) without quantization and the adapter, use the following flag when running the script:
 ```sh
 --save_original_model True
 ```

-Continued pre-training example is available in the `scripts/continued_pretraining` folder.

-More details can be found in torchrun_main.py for pretraining and run_glue.py for fine-tuning.

 ## Memory Usage
 To compare memory usage across different model configuraions, you can run the scripts in the folder `memory_profiling`.
 This script `all.sh` logs the memory usage of the model with and without quantization for LoQT, GaLore, and the regular Adam optimizer.
 The memory profiling is done for both 16-bit and 8-bit optimizers.
 Additionally, for GaLore and LoQT, per-layer gradient updates are also run.